-If you're a techno-geek and are in the market for a sous vide circulator, you should definitely consider the Joule sous vide circulator.
+If you're in the market for a sous vide circulator, you should definitely consider the Joule sous vide circulator.
 It's one of the coolest kitchen products on the market right now!

 If Apple made a sous vide circulator, it would be the Joule.
 Slim, white, minimalist, and powerful, the Joule sous vide circulator is the newest immersion circulator to hit the market.
 It's truly next-generation sous vide technology, and definitely worth taking a look at.

 The Joule sous vide circulator is designed with the user in mind.
 It's compact, lightweight, easy to use, easy to store, and at 1100 watts, more powerful than most other circulators in its class.

 Joule uses a free app that guides you step-by-step through the cooking process, including photos that aid you in figuring out settings and cooking times to get your desired results (you can also bypass these tutorials and just set the unit how you want).
 It's also the first immersion circulator you can use with Alexa, Amazon's voice-controlled personal assistant device.

 Here are some of Joule's coolest features: